morrah77/game_tournament_api/README.md

 ##Test

-Due to simple implementation I didn't found a place for common unit tests (it seems rather inconvenient to test such way executable package), just a manual testing is possible for now.
+Due to simple implementation I didn't implement common unit tests, just a manual testing is possible for now.

-Probably `main` package should be divided to main && auxiliary ones, so, it'd be a good point to cover aux. package by unit tests.
+Because for now `main` package is separated to `main` && auxiliary ones, so, it'd be a good point to cover aux. packages `storage`, `api` by unit tests.

 Of course, it's possible to automate end-to-end testing using any appropriate test framework like Geb (it's on Groovy, but for black-box testing via network it doesn't mind) or even make a bash script calling curl commands && matching responses to expectations, but it seems being out of this task bounds.